Organization Recognition and Registration Processes

 - After the organization is approved, ensure that the officers have all responded to the email they receive to confirm their status in the organization (they must each log in to the site, and accept their position).

-- Once the organization has been approved and formed, they will need to open a Business Office for Student Organizations (BOSO) account, set passwords for the ITAP email and web space, and build their website.
-The president will be direct connected by ITAP to set controls for the web space and email assigned to the organization.
+- Once the organization has received a letter that they have been approved and recognized, they will need to open a Business Office for Student Organizations (BOSO) account, set passwords for the ITAP email and web space, and build their website.
+The president will be directly connected by ITAP to set controls for the web space and email assigned to the organization.
 That connection is found on Secure Purdue page (listed under additional items that student is connected to with ITAP).
 Once reset, the president can share those passwords as needed to delegate so others may access email and web space to do organization work.

 - Search for your organization’s name in the “Organizations Directory”.
 Click the “Register this Organization” button.